hanishkvc/prgs-docs-spreadsheetkvc/README.md

 cdata_update sets error tag on cells which raised exception.

 That bit odd missing recursion errors has been identified, I had a try-except in do_func but not logging into ErrFile, but LogFile.
 So now recrusion error is pushed up the logic chain.
+Inturn cdata_update tags Recursion and Exception err cells.